Hard Money Loans of Ventura County

 Do I need to provide tax returns or income documentation for an asset-based loan?

-No, asset-based loans require no personal income documentation, tax returns, or employment verification.
-Qualification depends entirely on collateral value and property characteristics.
-This approach serves self-employed borrowers, foreign nationals, and investors with complex financial situations who possess substantial real estate equity but may not show qualifying income on traditional documentation.
+No. Asset-based loans require no personal income documentation, tax returns, or employment verification.
+Qualification depends entirely on the value and condition of the collateral property, your ownership documentation, and evidence of financial capacity appropriate to the borrower type.
+This approach serves self-employed investors, foreign nationals, estate trustees, and complex entity borrowers who have real wealth but cannot satisfy conventional income documentation requirements.

 What loan-to-value ratios are available for asset-based loans?